 What is the BPL Cup?

-Over the past five years, Bowls Australia has successfully staged eight Bowls Premier League (BPL) events.
+Over the past five years, Bowls Australia has successfully staged nine Bowls Premier League (BPL) events.

 In 2014, Bowls Australia also launched a new national participation initiative, Jack Attack, which is played at over 200 venues.